Revitalizing Shared Governance for the 21st Century

 - University of Maryland System

-We are grateful to The Teagle Foundation for its generous support of the listenings and case study components of this initiative.
+We are grateful to The Teagle Foundation for its generous support of the listenings and case study components of our shared governance initiatives.
 We are grateful to the TIAA Institute for its generous support of our survey.